 Coupons could be issued in combination with the local paper as mentioned above, or through individually distributed flyers.
 Depending on what the company offers, having coupons can increase the rate at which customers employ your business.
 Most Americans are happy to save money, and having a coupon is still a valid marketing strategy.
 Offline coupon collection is still a bit of a hobby among some members of the public.

 5. Visit Trade Shows

-Even if the business doesn't intend to take a booth in a trade show, just its attendance can make a difference.
+Even if the business doesn't intend to take a trade show booth, just its attendance can make a difference.
 Some small businesses might be interested in splitting booth fees.
 Smaller companies don't need a massive amount of space to show off their products and services, so this suits them just fine.
 Trade shows are among the best ways to market because the audience is already looking for something that your business is offering.

 6. Leverage Community Engagement

 Shopkeep mentions that small businesses tend to give back to the local community, but that only happens if the community is engaged.
 Raising engagement with the people in the neighborhood doesn't require massive amounts of investment.
 Offering funding for a small community enhancement project can start a rapport between the business and the wider community and will help to spread the company's image around.